rapid7/insightappsec-azure-devops-extension/README.md

 The details provided in this README are for those maintaining the extension.
 For details on Getting Started using the published extension, either reference the [extension listing](https://marketplace.visualstudio.com/items?itemName=rapid7.rapid7-insightappsec-extension) on Visual Studio Marketplace or the included [Overview](overview.md).
-To get started developing the Rapid7 InsightAppSec Extension for Azure DevOps, an Azure DevOps organization is required.
+To get started developing the Rapid7 Application Security Extension for Azure DevOps, an Azure DevOps organization is required.

 ### Prerequisites